NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

             \Contoso.Utility.UsefulStuff.targets
 ```

-Note that if a package does not have any files in the `lib` or `ref` folders and only files under a framework specific build folder, that package will be considered compatible with all files.
+Note that if a package does not have any files in the `lib` or `ref` folders and only files under a framework specific build folder, that package will be considered compatible with all projects.
 Up to date versions of the pack tooling, raise the  [NU5127](..\reference\errors-and-warnings\NU5127.md) warning when such packages are created.

 ## Projects consuming packages with build files